A short history of the climate (lack of) movement

 The amount of carbon in the sky is now 36 gigatons… and rising.
 It will keep rising inexorably

-until the day we stop pumping it in.
-Our beloved leaders promise that day will come sometime in the next generation, after most of them are dead and rotting in their graves.
+until the day we stop spewing it out.
+Our beloved leaders promise that day will come sometime in the next generation, after most of them are dead and buried.

-But we, the peoples of the world did not place action on the climate crisis number 1 on our ballot papers way back in 1992 did we?
-Just as we will refuse to put action on the climate crisis number 1 tomorrow.
+But we, the peoples of the world, did not place action on the climate crisis number 1 on our ballot papers way back in 1992, did we?
+Just as we will refuse to put action on the climate crisis number 1 tomorrow, or the next day.

 That is simply because we all have other far more important issues in our lives.